 - Make a big pot of vegetable soup on Sunday–leftovers will last all week!
 Have a bowl with lunch or dinner.
 Vegetable soup also makes a great snack and you can even eat it for breakfast.
 Ivy has lots of vegetable soup recipes on the blog but since I am so crunched for time I decided to go with the “Easiest Ever 3-Step Thai Cauliflower Soup” as my “vegetable soup of the week”

-- Have a Green OR White (Cauliflower) Smoothie that combines fruits and vegetables everyday (check out Simple Green Smoothies for hundreds of Green Smoothie recipes).
-Thanks to Ivy’s recent Brain-Fog Busting/ Hormone Balancing Smoothie Recipe, I have also started experimenting with substituting frozen cauliflower for greens in my smoothies.
-I admit I was a bit skeptical that the cauliflower would work, but it blends in surprisingly well—and it doesn’t turn your smoothie green either 😉
+- Have a Green OR White (Cauliflower) Smoothie that combines fruits and vegetables everyday.
+Thanks to this amazing Brain-Fog Busting/ Hormone Balancing Smoothie Recipe, I have also started experimenting with substituting frozen cauliflower for greens in my smoothies.

 My Fruit & Vegetable-Rich 3 Day Clean Eating Diet Diary